nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `edit 1 m/remark Client replies very fast` edits the remark at index 1 to 'Client replies very fast' in the displayed remark list.

-> <div markdown="span" class="alert alert-warning">:warning: Warning: You must use "view" command first before you can edit a remark.
+> <div markdown="span" class="alert alert-warning">:warning: Warning: You must use [view](#viewing-a-client-view) command first before you can edit a remark.
 If not, there will be an error within the application!

 [Back to Table of Contents](#table-of-contents)